biome-sh/biome-operator/examples/rbac-restricted/README.md

     kubectl apply -f examples/rbac-restricted/crd.yml

-Once those roles were successfully created the Habitat operator can be deployed in the cluster:
+Once those roles were successfully created the Biome operator can be deployed in the cluster:

-    kubectl apply -f examples/rbac-restricted/habitat-operator.yml
+    kubectl apply -f examples/rbac-restricted/biome-operator.yml